backprop64/sam_annotator/README.md

-# sam_annotator
+# GUI for interactive segmentation with Segment Anything Model
-A simple opencv gui with minimal dependencies that lets a user annotate instance segmenation data with Segment Anything Model, assumes that youre creating class-agnostic detections meaning everything gets stored with the same class ID.
-This was used to annotate data used for the traiing a mouse detection model (DAMM)
+A simple opencv gui with minimal dependencies that lets a user annotate instance segmenation data with Segment Anything Model turning user clicks into masks.
+This annotate assumes that you're creating class-agnostic detection dataset meaning everything gets stored with the same class ID.

+This was developed to quickly annotate instance segementation datasets used for training a mouse detection model (DAMM)

 ## (1) Setup our codebase locally